by Tony Vidler

 When one becomes a recognised expert then the marketing gets substantially easier.
 Relationship management, networking, referrals and recommendations become frequent.
 This is a mix of “push” and “pull” marketing, and is where the majority of professionals spend their entire business careers.

 If you take that position of expertise though and actively work to become known as not just an expert, but an Authority, in a particular area then the marketing effort to build the business and gain customers is virtually all “pull”.
 Business comes to you because of your positioning as the leading expert in that space.
 There is always a proportion of the marketplace that want the best they can get…and in professional services that proportion is high.
 When it comes to getting advice on wealth, or estate planning, or managing business risks many customers will only settle for the best advice possible.
 They want to deal with the authority on the issue.

 To become an authority in your professional space requires clarity of thought.
 Be very clear about what you want to be known for.
+Think about not just what it is you want to be know for, but what it is you want to become FAMOUS for.
 Then create a plan for ensuring that you learn more than anybody else in your area, and become known for knowing it.
 Clarity of purpose, planning, promotion and persistence are the keys to becoming an Authority, and living in the professional spotlight.

 All materials contained on this web site not otherwise subject to copyright of other parties are subject to the ownership rights of Tony Vidler.
 Tony Vidler authorises you to make a single copy of the content herein for your own personal, non-commercial, use while visiting the site.
 You agree that any copy made must include the Tony Vidler copyright notice in full.
 No other permission is granted to you to print, copy, reproduce, distribute, transmit, upload, download, store, display in public, alter, or modify the content contained on this web site.